Nihad74/Web-Calendar/README.md

 - Events Between Dates: Retrieve events that fall within a specified date range, enabling users to plan for specific time periods.

 ## API Endpoints
--POST /event: Create a new event.
+- POST /event: Create a new event.

 - GET /event: Retrieve all events.